aksel-blaise/gahaganmorph2/analysis/gahagan14c.md

 ## Calibration

-### Calibration and plots for dates from Butial Pit 2 at the Gahagan Mound site
+### Calibration and plots for dates from Burial Pit 2 at the Gahagan Mound site

 Three AMS dates (UGA12296, ISGS A0465, and ISGS A0466) were reported from Burial Pit 2 at the Gahagan Mound site.
 More information about